When Will My Baby Sleep Through The Night?

 The traditional “Cry-It-Out” approach is a lot like leaving your child in front of a piano with some sheet music and saying, “Figure it out.”
 Eventually, they just might, and you’ll have the Mozart of sleeping on your hands.
 But assuming your child isn’t gifted in the sleep department, (and I’m just assuming they’re not, since you’re reading this) they could probably benefit with some lessons.
 As with any skill we want to learn, practice is essential!
 There’s probably going to be a bit of crying as they figure it out, but that doesn’t mean you can’t encourage, comfort or reassure them.

 What you shouldn’t do, however, is sit down at the piano and play it for them.
 Obviously, that doesn’t teach them anything.
 So, think about what you usually do to get your child to go to sleep in the evening or in the middle of the night.
-Maybe it’s giving them a pacifier, rocking them back to sleep, nursing them, or letting them sleep in your bed.
-These “sleep props” are the equivalent of playing the piano for your child to teach them how.
+Maybe it’s giving them a pacifier, rocking them back to sleep, nursing them, or letting them join you in bed.
+These are “sleep props” and are the equivalent of playing the piano for your child instead of teaching them how to play on their own.
 You’re doing the work for them and your child is never truly learning.

 Although I can’t give an exact date or age when your baby will go through the night without crying and demanding help to get back to sleep, I can tell you without hesitation that it will be much, much sooner if you stop doing it for them.